circleguard/circlecore/source/caching.rst

 ~~~~~~~~~~

 We use `slider <https://github.com/llllllllll/slider>`_ when working with
 beatmaps.
-Currently, we only need to download beatmaps when |RelaxDetect| is
+Currently, we only need to download beatmaps when |Detect.RELAX| is
 used.
 If ``slider_dir`` is passed, downloaded beatmaps will be cached to that
 directory (which must exist).
 This directory may be the same directory the
 replay's ``db.db`` is in.